- Behavioral Health

 Dr. Cornejo serves Mary's Center’s participants as a board certified pediatrician.
 He is also the Senior Administrative Medical Director at Mary's Center.
 Dr. Cornejo attended medical school at Universidad Peruana Cayetano Heredia and completed his residency at the University of Tennessee College of Medicine in Chattanooga.
 He has been a member of the Mary's Center team since November 2009 and speaks English and Spanish.
 Dr. Cornejo enjoys mountain biking, painting and traveling with his wife.

-Dr. David Cornell joined Mary’s Center in summer 2018.
-He is a Family Practice Nurse Practitioner with additional training in LGBTQ healthcare, HIV, and Hepatitis, and will also be joining Mary’s Center’s addiction medicine team.
-Dr. Cornell completed his Doctoral Nurse Practitioner degree at the University of Iowa and began working in DC immediately after graduation, focused primarily on public health, LGBTQ populations, and HIV.
+Dr. Cornell joined Mary’s Center in 2018.
 He is excited to work with all patients on their medical needs, but also to join Mary’s Center’s efforts to expand access to testing and treatment services related to HIV, hepatitis, addictions, and sexual health.
-He works at both the Georgia Avenue and the Ontario locations.
 In his spare time he enjoys exploring DC, trying new restaurants and foods, teaching, and spending time with friends.

 Midwife Katie Daily joined Mary's Center as a full scope midwife in 2017.
 She started her relationship with Mary's Center back in 2005 as an AmeriCorps member, stayed on as an outreach worker and prenatal enrollment specialist, and is thrilled to return in this new role.
 Ms. Daily graduated with a BA in Latin American Studies and Spanish Language from American University, then after years of community health, doula, and midwife assistant roles, completed a second degree BSN at Georgetown University.
 She also contributed to the curriculum development and initiation of Briya Public Charter School’s medical assistant training program.
 She graduated with an MSN from Frontier Nursing University.
 She then completed a year-long midwifery fellowship with the George Washington University Medical Faculty Associates.
 She honed her teaching skills as a doula trainer, and former nursing instructor with Johns Hopkins University School of Nursing.
 Ms. Daily is fluent in Spanish and provides care at our Ontario Road and Fort Totten sites.
 She enjoys spending her free time at the playground or zoo and exploring DC museums with her kids.

-Chocoma Da Rocha is an adult medicine provider specializing in HIV disease.
-Ms. Da Rocha speaks English, Portuguese and Spanish.
-She earned her Masters as a Physician Assistant at the University of Medicine and Dentistry of New Jersey.
-She started her career in Baltimore, working in addiction medicine, which led to an interest in treating patients with HIV and Hepatitis.
-She then spent the next ten years at an HIV clinic in Virginia, where she took care of patients at all stages of HIV disease, including pediatric patients and pregnant patients.
+Ms. Da Rocha spent ten years at an HIV clinic in Virginia, where she took care of patients at all stages of HIV disease, including pediatric patients and pregnant patients.
 As therapies for HIV improved, she began to treat individuals co-infected with Hepatitis C as well as pre- and post-exposure HIV prophylaxis.
 Ms. Da Rocha is excited to be part of Mary’s Center’s efforts to increase access to HIV care and decrease stigma of those infected and affected by HIV disease and Hepatitis.
-In her spare time she enjoys spending time with her family and friends.
+In her spare time, she enjoys spending time with her family and friends.
 She also enjoys travelling and considers herself a foodie.

 Daniela Da Rocha is an adult medicine physician assistant at our Georgia Avenue location in Petworth.
 Ms. Da Rocha earned a Masters of Physician Assistant Studies at Eastern Virginia Medical School and has spent the majority of her career practicing community health in New York City.
 She is a recipient of the National Health Service Corps (NHSC) Loan Repayment Program and speaks Spanish and Portuguese.
 Upon completing her commitment with the NHSC, she continued to serve an urban community in East Harlem.
 After starting a family and relocating back to the DC area, she briefly practiced in the private sector and quickly longed to return back to her community health roots.
 An immigrant herself, Daniela grew up in the suburbs with limited access to medical care.
 Daniela is proud to use her knowledge and skills to empower patients to take control of their own health.
 As the city continues to change, she is excited to provide medical care in a center that focuses on holistic care to a culturally, economically and educationally diverse population.
 In her spare time she enjoys spending time with her family, fitness, foreign travel and trying new restaurants.